 No data scientists or complex data inputs required

-Forecaz accounts for the economies of scale that large development sites can achieve ensures this development is staged appropriately in an urban growth model.
-Also, some sites such as major shopping centres will continue to incrementally grow over the time horizon of the urban growth model.
+Forecaz accounts for the economies of scale that large development sites can achieve.
+This ensures development is staged appropriately to align with development take-up in an urban growth model.
+Also, some sites such as major shopping centres will continue to grow incrementally over the time horizon of the urban growth model.
 In many of these situations, these sites may never reach their full ultimate development potential.
-Forecaz provides development staging bands that allow residential and non-residential development to be delivered in defined dwelling and GFA amounts over nominated time periods.
+Forecaz provides development staging bands that allow residential and non-residential development to be delivered in defined dwellings and GFA amounts over nominated time periods.

-Forecaz provides web-based map viewer allowing general users to spatially interact with scenario models that have been generated and extract the information they require.
+Forecaz provides a web-based map viewer allowing general users to spatially interact with scenario models that have been generated and extract the information they require.
 The viewer provides an interactive map user interface giving general users the ability to geospatially aggregate demographic data, demand growth and infrastructure charges by spatial areas contained in GIS layers (i.e. Statistical Areas (SA2), Suburbs, Infrastructure Network Service Areas).
 The viewer enables users to compare separate demographic projection years from the same or different forecast models and spatially view the variance between the models.
-The viewer enables data to be clustered into “bubble” maps for users to visually determine the locations where large variances are occurring.

 The viewer allows the model’s network demand and charge forecasts to be aggregated by infrastructure networks and service area catchments.
 The module provides the facility to view the generated output data in tabular format.
 This data can also be exported to spreadsheets for further manipulation and presentation if required.

-The viewer provides users with comprehensive search facilities for land parcels using address, lot/plan or a property identifier.
-Users can then view the forecast attributes of those land parcels including: demographics, network demand, infrastructure charges.
+The viewer provides users with comprehensive search facilities for land parcels using an address, lot/plan or a property identifier.
+Users can then view the forecast attributes of those land parcels including demographics, network demand, and infrastructure charges.
 The viewer enables users to search for development approvals and view network demand for land parcels subject to development approvals.